 Rheumatology visits with high blood pressures

-The BP Connect protocol is being implemented in both primary care and specialty care clinics in multiple Wisconsin health systems including Gundersen Health System, Divine Savior Healthcare, and UW Health, with a current grant to implement at Medical College of Wisconsin where diverse stakeholders co-designed both the BP and Quit Connect interventions.
-Two-year follow-up indicated population level improvements across 28,285 post-implementation visits.
+The BP Connect protocol is being implemented in both primary care and specialty care clinics in multiple Wisconsin health systems, including Gundersen Health System, Froedtert & Medical College of Wisconsin, and UW Health, with interest from the University of Vermont Larner College of Medicine.
+Two-year follow-up indicated population level improvements across 28,285 post-implementation visits at UW Health.

-While the original implementation of BP Connect was in rheumatology clinics, it could also be used in other specialty clinics.
-The program would be particularly relevant to specialties associated with high cardiovascular disease risk (e.g., status post-cancer, HIV care, etc.) where high blood pressures are not addressed routinely (e.g., non-cardiovascular specialty clinics).
+While the original implementation of BP Connect was in rheumatology clinics, the protocol has also been used in other specialty clinics.
+In 2021, the protocol was extended to two UW Health gynecology sub-specialty clinics.
+The intervention has particular relevance for specialties associated with high cardiovascular disease risk (e.g., status post-cancer, HIV care, etc.) where high blood pressures are not addressed routinely (e.g., non-cardiovascular specialty clinics).

-In addition to the BP Connect program, Dr. Bartels has developed other protocols to improve the health of patients in specialty care.
-Quit Connect is a specialty protocol to improve referrals to tobacco quit lines, and materials to implement the protocol are also available for free on HIPxChange.
-Fit Connect is currently under development and uses an electronic health record referral system to connect arthritis patients to an evidence-based arthritis activity program.
+In addition to the BP Connect intervention, Dr. Bartels has developed other protocols to improve the health of patients in specialty care.
+Quit Connect is a protocol for specialty clinics to improve referrals to state tobacco quit lines, and materials to implement the protocol are also available for free on HIPxChange.
+Fit Connect is another early program that uses an electronic health record referral system to connect arthritis patients to an evidence-based arthritis activity program.

 - 11 Oct, 2018